helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

 164. Step three, we evaluate the advantage as the reward plus the value function of the next state minus the value function of the current state.
 165. Again, this only uses things that we already know.
 166. It uses S A S prime R and our learned value function.
-167. And then using this, we can construct an estimate for the policy gradient by simply taking the grab log pi for this action that we just took multiplied by the advantage that we just calculated.
+167. And then using this, we can construct an estimate for the policy gradient by simply taking the grab log π for this action that we just took multiplied by the advantage that we just calculated.
 168. And then we can update the policy parameters with policy gradient.
 169. And then we repeat this process.
 170. And we do this every single time step.